Josef-Friedrich/Hue-shell/doc/huescene-sequence.md

 ```
-'hue-sequence' changes all lights at the same time in a certain sequence.
+'huescene-sequence' changes all lights at the same time in a certain sequence.

-Usage: hue-sequence <option>
+Usage: huescene-sequence <option>

 Options:
   -h, --huesequence       A sequence of hue color values seperated by commas.